-Empty Table Text
+Empty Grid Text

 To add column summaries click the “Add Summary” button.
 Then add a title for your summary and select the summary type.
 By default the title is “Total” and any label you add will be placed in a left column if available.

-Selecting this option will prevent users from filtering the records in the table view on the Live App.
+Don't allow records to be filtered: Selecting this option will prevent users from filtering the records in the grid view in the Live App.

-Enabling this option allows users to add custom filters in your table when they access your app.
+Allow users to add custom filters: Enabling this option allows users to add custom filters in your grid when they access your app.
 Users will be able to select which field and criteria they want to filter by.

+By clicking on the filter menu links, the records will be filtered based on the rules that you have established.
 The user can then click on the menu links to automatically filter the records.

 Title & Description

-- Description: here you can add additional description text that will display below the title
+Description: Here, you can add additional description text that will display below the title.

-Learn more about using action links here.
+Tip: Learn more about using action links in our article here.